erenkarakal/SkriptHarbor/wiki/undocumented-syntaxes/undocumented-syntaxes.md

 **Example**: `if method "org.bukkit.Bukkit#getPluginCommand(java.lang.String)" exists`

 ## Assert (Effect)
-Assert that condition is true.
-Test fails when it is not.\
+Assert that the condition is true.
+The test fails when it is not.\
 **Patterns:**
 ```
 assert <.+> [(1:to fail)] with [error] %string%